Why move to Canada? Wondering if Canada is a good place to live? Here’s the ultimate guide to all the fantastic advantages of living in Canada!

 7: The best of modern metropolitan living

-Cities in Canada are modern, smart stylish and clean – a big attraction for many migrants who, whilst they may enjoy the great outdoors, also like urban convenience!
+Another reason to move to Canada is that the cities in Canada are modern, smart stylish and clean – a big attraction for many migrants who, whilst they may enjoy the great outdoors, also like urban convenience!
 Canada’s cities are spacious, well designed and easy to get around.

 You can easily live in a large suburban house and commute to work.
 As in any country, whilst it’s true that the biggest cities, such as Toronto and Vancouver, may be crowded and expensive, you don’t have to go far outside the city centre to find a comfortable and affordable lifestyle.

-8: Familiar culture and language
+8: Familiar with culture and language

-This ranks highly for most people asking themselves “Why live in Canada?”
-Most people want to be around others who speak the same language, so for British expats Canada is a great choice.
+This ranks highly for most people asking themselves, “Why live in Canada?”
+Most people want to be around others who speak the same language, so for British expats, Canada is a great choice.

 Although over the years Canada has developed its own identity and culture, much will be familiar and welcoming to both British and Americans alike.

 Like the UK’s NHS, Canada’s Medicare system offers free basic health care to everyone based on need rather than the ability to pay.
 It’s paid for by Canadian citizens pitching in towards the system via taxes.

 This makes it accessible to all, and that’s a significant weight off the minds of most ordinary working Canadians, and good news for British migrants used to the benefits of a free state health service!